-15 August 2021: this article is reproduced by kind permission of the author, Mr Jacques Covo, and appeared in ASA Bulletin in March 2021.
+This article is reproduced by kind permission of the author, Mr Jacques Covo, and appeared in ASA Bulletin in March 2021.
+Mr Covo discusses the default clause in commodity contracts and established case law.

 GAFTA (The Grain and Feed trade Association) and FOSFA (The Federation of Oils Seeds and Fats Association) are the primary trade associations in London for the international trade of grains, feeding stuffs, seeds, animal fats and vegetable oils.
 Both issue standard form of contracts since the 19th century; they provide for arbitration as a dispute resolution method under their own rules.
 The calculation of damages for breach of contract is specifically addressed by these standard forms in a key provision called “Default Clause” (e.g. Clause No. 24 of GAFTA Form No. 100 For Shipment of Feedingstuffs CIF, Clause No. 26 of FOSFA Form No. 53 Contract for Vegetable and Marine Oil FOB).
 These contracts are governed by English Law.
 The London Rice Brokers’ Association (LRBA) Standard Terms and The Global Pulse Confederation (GPC) Contract No. 1 have also adopted a similar Default Clause.